 Does Washington, DC have a minimum wage that is different from federal law?

-As of July 1, 2018 the minimum wage in Washington, DC is $10.50 per hour, which is higher than the federal minimum wage of $7.25 per hour.
+As of July 1, 2018 the minimum wage in Washington, DC is $12.50 per hour, which is higher than the federal minimum wage of $7.25 per hour.
 However, for contracts with the Washington, DC government, the minimum wage is $13.80 per hour.
-On July 1, 2016, the minimum wage will increase to $11.50 per hour.
+On July 1, 2018, the minimum wage will increase to $13.25 per hour.
 On June 7, 2016, the city council of Washington, D.C. agreed unanimously to implement a $15.00 minimum wage.
-Once ratified, the wage will go into effect gradually reaching $15.00 by 2020.
+The wage goes into effect gradually reaching $15.00 by 2020.

 Does Washington, DC have meal and rest break requirements, unlike federal law?